knewyousir/WFI-session-3/readme.md

 You should be able to see the HTML file in the browser at the specified port number.

 Try temporarily commenting out the static middleware.
-The page still shows, but the other assets (CSS and images) are not available.
+The other assets (CSS and images) are not available.

 ## Proxy browser-sync